baxpr/conncalc/README.md

 - `t1_niigz`.
 T1 image for the PDF report.

 - `mask_niigz`.
 Brain mask - will be binarized and dilated and used to exclude any clearly ex-brain voxels in the stored connectivity maps.
+Optional - if not supplied, no masking will be done.

 ## Pipeline